LUOyk1999/Molecular-homology/README.md

 python pretrain_masking.py
 ```

-You can pretrain GraphCL+TDL by
+You can pretrain GraphCL+TDL_atom by
 ```
 python pretrain_graphcl_TDL.py
 ```

-You can pretrain GraphLoG+TDL by
+You can pretrain GraphLoG+TDL_atom by
 ```
 python pretrain_graphlog_TDL.py
 ```

-You can pretrain JOAO+TDL by
+You can pretrain JOAO+TDL_atom by
 ```
 python JOAO_TDL.py
 ```

-You can pretrain SimGRACE+TDL by
+You can pretrain SimGRACE+TDL_atom by
 ```
 python pretrain_simgrace_TDL.py
 ```